Customer Charged $986.00 for the following

 The sewer inspector for the City of Minneapolis has confirmed that many of the repairs were unnecessary.

-Review about: Roto Rooter Repair.
+Product or Service Mentioned: Roto Rooter Repair.

 Monetary Loss: $986.